benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ### Path Parameters

 Path parameters are variable parts of a URL path.
 A URL can have one or more path parameters, each denoted with curly braces `{ }`.
 For example, in the path /buy/carts/v1/<font color="red">{id}</font> the id is the path parameter used to create or access a shopping cart resource.
-NDe API path parameters are always required.
+Nike API path parameters are always required.

 ### Query Parameters

 Query parameters can be added to the end of the URL and they allow you to be more specific about what you are requesting.
-Query parameters in NDe APIs, with one exception (see Filter below), are in the format of `?<name>=<value>`.
+Query parameters in Nike APIs, with one exception (see Filter below), are in the format of `?<name>=<value>`.
 Multiple query parameters can be chained together with ampersands like `?<name>=<value>&<name>=<value>&<name>=<value>`.

 For example, the query parameter named **marketplace** can be added to this Product Feeds request with the value 'US' as follows: https://api.nike.com/product_feed/threads/v2/bcbeae50-28a5-404d-9941-fbbdff0c7860<font color="green">?marketplace=US</font>.

-The available query parameters vary per NDe API.
+The available query parameters vary per Nike API.
 They are sometimes optional, sometimes required, depending on the API.
 Check the Developer Guide for the API in question to confirm the query parameter requirements.

 #### Common Query Parameters

-There are few query parameters that are intended to be common across multiple NDe APIs.
-The first parameter, Fields, can be applied to any NDe API which returns a response body.
+There are few query parameters that are intended to be common across multiple Nike APIs.
+The first parameter, Fields, can be applied to any Nike API which returns a response body.
 The remaining parameters, Anchor, Count, Filter, and Sort, only apply to APIs which return a collection (i.e. a set of multiple results, not a single result).

->**TIP:** Not all NDe APIs support all the common query parameters.
+>**TIP:** Not all Nike APIs support all the common query parameters.
 Check the Developer Guide for the API in question to confirm the query parameters supported.

 ##### Fields